Orange County's COVID-19 Trends Show Slowdown in Infections - NewsBreak

 Orange County's COVID-19 Trends Show Slowdown in Infections

-SANTA ANA (CNS) - Orange County's daily and weekly COVID-19 statistics released show a gradual decline in cases, but 29 more fatalities have been recorded as the overall death toll topped 5,500, according to the latest data.
+SANTA ANA (CNS) - Orange County's COVID-19 infections are continuing a gradual downtrend, according to the most recent data .

-The county's weekly case rate per 100,000 residents improved from 8 to 7, while the positivity rate fell from 2.9% to 2.7%, according to data released Tuesday.
-The county's Health Equity Quartile positivity rate – which measures progress in low-income communities -- dropped from 3.1% to 3%.
+The case rate declined from 7.2 per 100,000 residents on Friday to 7 as of Monday, county CEO Frank Kim said.
+The test positivity rate was 2.8% on Friday and 2.7% as of Monday, Kim added.

-“Slow and steady wins the race,'' Andrew Noymer, an epidemiologist and UC Irvine professor of population health and disease prevention, told City News Service on Tuesday.
-“I'd rather see faster improvement, but if we can't have that I'll take this. ...
-The numbers are looking good.''
+“So everything came down about a tenth-of a point.
+It's nothing remarkable but we're seeing a continued gradual decline,'' Kim told City News Service on Monday.

 Dr. Regina Chinsio-Kwong, deputy county health officer, said Friday that the vast majority of September's fatalities were among unvaccinated people.
 The victims are also trending younger than previous surges, she added.